timeplus-io/docs/docs/cluster_install.md

 ### Deploy Timeplus Enterprise with Helm

-Follow the [guide](k8s-helm) to deploy Timeplus Enteprise on Kubernetes with Helm.
+Follow the [guide](k8s-helm) to deploy Timeplus Enterprise on Kubernetes with Helm.

 ## License Management
 To activate or add new a license, please follow [our guide](server_config#license).